CliMA/CloudMicrophysics.jl/docs/src/IceNucleationBox.md

   [Karcher2006](@cite), [Tully2023](@cite).
 The model solves for saturation in a 0-dimensional adiabatic parcel raising with constant velocity.
-Possible freezing modes for this model includes "deposition", "ABIFM", and "homogeneous".
-  Deposition growth of existing ice cyrstals can be turned on or off.

 !!! note
     For now, the equations are written assuming